Kerio/hashdb/README.md

 The HashDB database currently does not provide many of the features that might be expected in a traditional high-level database such as client/server access, a query language, transactions or multi-threaded access to a single database instance.

-Status: Windows build is now complete, but new build scripts for POSIX platforms are not yet finished.
+Status: Windows build is now complete, but new build scripts for POSIX platforms are not yet done.

 Sample code: